 Supplies and Services: The \$1.3 million (3.6%) increase in supplies and services during FY 2018 over prior year is primarily due to a \$1.0 million in non-capitalizable repairs and maintenance combined with a \$0.3 million increase in the MSCBA assessment.
-The \$1.4 million (3.8%) increase in supplies and services during FY 2017 over prior year is primarily due to a \$1.2 million increase in the MSCBA assessment.
-MSCBA charges the University an assessment to cover the cost of financing residence hall and garage facilities on the university campus.
+The \$1.4 million (3.8%) increase in supplies and services during FY 2017 over prior year is primarily due to a \$1.2 million increase in the MSCBA assessment to cover the cost of financing residence hall and garage facilities on the university campus.